-Loy has since died of cancer, and his daughter, now a published author, lives at an undisclosed location and writes under a pseudonym due to threats.
+Donald Grant Loy died of cancer Oct.
+7, 1992.
+His daughter, now a published author, lives at an undisclosed location and writes under a pseudonym due to threats.
 She wrote three novels based almost entirely on growing up in the Loy household and Ms. Konecne’s murder; she and her publisher were later forced to pull all three books from the market based on further threats that included a lawsuit.

 Robert Rolfe went on to become a magistrate judge in Iowa’s now-defunct Fifth Congressional District.